 A Game of Thrones

-Musing in his cell about why his actions have failed, Lord Eddard damns Slynt as one of the people who have betrayed him and the realm, yet he ultimately blames himself the most.
+When Eddard challenges Joffrey's legitimacy in the throne room and calls on Janos to put Cersei and her children under arrest, Janos betrays him.
+The gold cloaks begin to murder the Stark household guards, and Janos kills Varly by slashing his throat.
+Musing in his cell about why his actions have failed, Eddard damns Janos as one of the people who have betrayed him and the realm, yet he ultimately blames himself the most.

-Following Lord Eddard's execution, Lord Slynt attends another court session, in which Joffrey hands out harsh sentences in matters brought before him, nodding in approval to every action of the king.
+At the Great Sept of Baelor, Janos and Ser Ilyn Payne follow King Joffrey's order to execute Eddard, with Janos displaying Ned's head to the crowd.
+Afterward, Lord Slynt attends another court session, in which Joffrey hands out harsh sentences in matters brought before him, nodding in approval to every action of the king.

 A Clash of Kings